mehm8128/mehm8128-portfolio/src/content/blog/first-post.md

 ---
 title: "My first post"
-description: "This is the my first post."
+description: "This is my first post."
 publishedDate: "Sep 14 2025"
 ---

-Hello, this is the my first post.
+Hello, this is my first post.

 ## 見出し